wb14123/blog/jekyll/_posts/2024-09-13-SBT-Task-to-Build-Frontend-Components.markdown

 You can see other than the `js` directory, it's a pretty standard structure for a Scala project managed by SBT.

-When look into `js` directory, it's a frontend project managed by npm and built with webpack.
+When you look into the `js` directory, it's a frontend project managed by npm and built with webpack.

 `js/src/index.js` bundles all the dependencies in node modules and local files.
 Here is an example: